FRONT-research-group/ocf-net-app-integration/README.md

 ## ⚡ Execution Guide

 This section describes how to run the repository step by step.
 Make sure you have a running instance of [OpenCAPIF](https://labs.etsi.org/rep/ocf/capif) and the [OpenCAPIF SDK](https://labs.etsi.org/rep/ocf/sdk) properly configured.
+Also make sure to create a virtual environment and install `requirements.txt` file before executing the steps below.

 1. **User Registration**